-In our last blog we looked at how focusing your Early Years Pupil Premium (EYPP) budget on increasing active music making can help narrow the attainment gap in nurseries and preschools.
+In a previous blog we looked at how focusing your Early Years Pupil Premium (EYPP) budget on increasing active music-making can help narrow the attainment gap in nurseries and preschools.

 In this blog we share a testimonial from Emma Berry who is the Manager of Scamps Pre-School in East Worthing.
 She recently spent the pre-school’s EYPP funding on Boogie Mites Music training and resource packs and is now clearly seeing the results.

 “I came across Boogie Mites whilst I was exploring ways of increasing our children’s progress in ‘communication and language’ as it was an area in which many of our children were underachieving.
 I decided to purchase the Boogie Mites ‘School Ready Programme’ initially and I haven’t looked back.
 The children have made phenomenal progress in my pre-school with the help of regular Boogie Mites group times.
 Even after almost a year our children are still excited when they hear a mention of ‘Boogie Mites’.
 It is without a doubt one of our most popular group times!”

 Emma also talks about the benefit of the Boogie Mites ‘School Ready Programme’ to staff and parents as well as children: